TheJacksonLaboratory/marea/README.md

     └── xml2txt.sh
 ```
 _marea_python.sh_ builds a singularity container _marea_python.sif_ from _marea_python.def_ with the
-latest version of python and other requirements listed in step 1. _xml2txt.sh_ extracts _.txt_ files
+latest version of python and other requirements listed in Section 1. _xml2txt.sh_ extracts _.txt_ files
-from the _.xml_ (step 3). _filter.sh_ identifies relevant articles according to the specified
+from the _.xml_ (Section 3). _filter.sh_ identifies relevant articles according to the specified
-MeSH descriptors (step 4). _pubtate.sh_ consumes the concept recognition information from
+MeSH descriptors (Section 4.1). _pubtate.sh_ consumes the concept recognition information from
 PubTator Central to replace words with concept identifiers in the titles and abstracts of
-PubMed articles (step 5). _post_process.sh_ selects the title and abstract after concept
+PubMed articles (Section 5). _post_process.sh_ selects the title and abstract after concept
-replacement for articles that were judged relevant in step 4.
+replacement for articles that were included in step 4.
 It applies the NLP manipulations
-described in step 6 to the selected text, and writes the final output files.
+described in Section 6 to the selected text, and writes the final output files.

 Edit these slurm scripts to change
 * the email address for slurm messages